microsoftgraph/entra-powershell/module/docs/entra-powershell-beta/Microsoft.Graph.Entra.Beta/Get-EntraBetaUserExtension.md

 com.contoso.roamingSettings
 ```

 This example shows how to retrieve the extension attributes for a specified user.
-Use `Get-EntraBetaUser` to retrieve user object Id.
+You can use the command `Get-EntraBetaUser` to get user object Id.

-- `-Objectid` parameter specifies the object ID.
+- `-Objectid` parameter specifies the user object ID.

 ## Parameters